 Read on for more details.

-In 2022, I am mainly investing with CrowdStreet.
+In 2022, I am investing with CrowdStreet.
 They’re the leading company in real estate crowdfunding and they have many commercial projects to choose from.
-Real estate crowdfunding is great because you can diversify geographically.
-I’m not optimistic about the Portland real estate market so I’d rather invest elsewhere.
-Other areas of the U.S. have been much better.
+CrowdStreet is great because you can diversify geographically.
+I’m not optimistic about the Portland real estate market so I prefer to invest elsewhere.
+Other areas of the U.S. have been much better investments.

 Here is the spreadsheet of my RE crowdfunding investments.
-Here are some quick guidelines from my experience.
+Also, some quick guidelines from my experience.

 - Don’t invest in ground-up projects.
 You never know what will happen with the construction.

-- Don’t invest in an office building, healthcare, senior housing, or retails.
+- Don’t invest in an office building, healthcare, or retails.
 Some will work out and some won’t.

 - From now on, I’ll only invest in apartment renovations.
 The income is good and the chance of losing money is lower.
-The sponsor can always sell the apartment off.
+The sponsor can always sell the apartment to generate some funds.

 Real estate projects 2022